BelgianNoise/testing-xstate-machines/Testing Machines.md

 ## Goal

-The goal if this document is to provide a good base for understanding how we test machines and their affiliated files.
+The goal of this document is to provide a good base for understanding how we test machines and their affiliated files.
 All tests provided should result in 100% test coverage for all files except `example.services.ts`.

 ## Example files